 Erase the original circle in the background.

 Connect the tops of the lines with a series of curved lines.
-Each side will include a side "U" shaped line to form the ears of the fawn.
+Each side will include a side "U" shaped line to form the tiger's ears.

 Next, connect the bottom of the figure with a series of short curved lines.
 The lines should meet in jagged points.
 This will form the chin of the beast.